Noah Isenberg: Casablanca

 Isenberg began working on a book on the film Casablanca out of a desire to "understand something that defies comprehension," namely the widespread appeal of the film to himself and general audiences.
 Isenberg first pitched the book as Everybody Comes to Rick's: How Casablanca Taught Us to Love Movies.
 He claims that it was difficult as a film historian not to "get too enraptured" by certain moments in the film.
 He worked on the book at a quicker pace than usual out of pressure to release it by the film's 75th anniversary.
 While writing, Isenberg decided to divide the book by the film's themes rather than chronologically.
 Isenberg interviewed descendants of cast and crew members on the film for the book.
 It was published in 2017 as We'll Always Have Casablanca: The Life, Legend, and Afterlife of Hollywood's Most Beloved Movie, and was chosen as a Summer Book of 2017 in the Financial Times, while earning a spot on the bestseller list of the Los Angeles Times.
 In the book, Isenberg details the film's production history, as well as reactions to the film from both mainstream and African-American newspapers.
 He also draws attention to his conception of the film as primarily a refugee story rather than a romance.

 Billy Wilder

 Isenberg has written extensively on American filmmaker Billy Wilder.
 In 2021, he edited and introduced an anthology of Wilder's journalistic writings of the 1920s and early 30s as Billy Wilder on Assignment: Dispatches from Weimar Berlin and Interwar Vienna.
 It was selected by distinguished playwright Tom Stoppard as a 2021 Book of the Year in the Times Literary Supplement.
 Isenberg is currently working on a cultural history of Wilder's Some Like It Hot as well as a short biography of Wilder for the Yale Jewish Lives series.
 For his Some Like It Hot book, he was a faculty research fellow at the Harry Ransom Center in spring 2022.
+For his work on Wilder, he was selected as a 2026 Guggenheim fellow.